 Can my child sue for burns?

-If your child has burns and there is evidence that a company or person is responsible, you can sue on your child’s behalf.
+If your child has burn injuries and there is evidence that a company or person is responsible, you can sue on your child’s behalf.
 Money won for your child can be used for current and future expenses, and excess amounts obtained for pain and suffering compensation can be placed in a trust for your child with you or another responsible adult as the trustee.

 You and your spouse may also have claims (the right to sue) for lost wages and other damages.